Skin effect: Examples

-More extensive tables and tables for other gauges, temperatures and types are available in Reeve.

-Chen gives the same data in a parameterized form that he states is usable up to 50 MHz.

-Chen gives an equation of this form for telephone twisted pair:
+Electromagnetic waves

+In electromagnetic waves, the skin depth is the depth at which the amplitude of the electric and magnetic fields have reduced by $\frac{1}{e}$.
+The intensity of the wave is proportional to the square of the amplitude, and thus the depth at which the intensity has diminished by $\frac{1}{e}$ is $\frac{\delta}2.$ In waveguides, losses due to induced currents occur mostly within one skin depth of the surface.
+Thus, plating the surface of a waveguide with a material which has a low skin depth reduces losses.

 Anomalous skin effect

-For high frequencies and low temperatures the usual formulas for skin depth break down.
+For high frequencies and low temperatures, the usual formulas for skin depth break down.
 This effect was first noticed by Heinz London in 1940, who correctly suggested that it is due to the mean free path length of the electrons reaching the range of the classical skin depth.
 Mattis–Bardeen theory was developed for this specific case for metals and superconductors.